anindya1234/hangman-cli/README.md

 # Hangman-CLI #
 GAME INFO
 - - - -
-This node command line application prompts user to guess a randomly generated word.
+This node js application prompts user to guess a randomly generated word.

 * Tech Used
     * Node JS